 Financial support for overseas students

 This page is part of the International Students (EU and non-EU) section on the Christ's College, Cambridge website.
-It sets out the financial support available for students from outside the UK.
-If you are a UK student, the information is different so please see the UK financial support page instead.
+It sets out the financial support available for students with overseas fee status.
+If you are a Home student, the information is different so please see the Home financial support page instead.

 When applying, it is important to consider the costs of studying at Cambridge and the financial support available.
 We recommend that you

 As well as cheaper living costs, both the University and Christ’s College make money available to students in financial support to aid your time here.
 Some of this is paid on the basis of financial need, some as a result of achievement in International Science Olympiads or achievements while at Cambridge.

-If you are from a European Union country outside the UK, please see the page for EU students starting courses in 2021 and beyond.
+If you are from a European Union country outside the UK, please see the page for EU students applying in 2021 and beyond.

 |Award||For students from which countries?||When do you apply / are you considered|